 Fig, with his breath taken, whispered, “Not only did we discover a mythical being, but a talking one??”

 “AHEM!”
 The voice boomed with a tinge of annoyance.
-We looked up, and Robert (a Carrot Punny that we know, who works at the What Field as a farmer occasionally), was standing on top of the magnificent pumpkin.
-Somehow he seemed… a little different.
-It was probably the moonlight eerily reflecting on his shiny monocle (which he doesn’t usually wear, by the way), or his change in bow tie color.
+We looked up, and Caramelle (a Carrot Punny that we know, who works at the What Field as a farmer occasionally), was standing on top of the magnificent pumpkin.
+Somehow she seemed… a little different.
+It was probably the moonlight eerily reflecting on her shiny monocle (which she doesn’t usually wear, by the way), or the odd bowtie she wore that day.

-“It is time for the Pumpkin to take flight,” Robert said in a spooky voice (while totally ignoring me), swinging an imaginary cape as a vampire does.
+“It is time for the Pumpkin to take flight,” Caramelle said in a spooky voice (while totally ignoring me), swinging an imaginary cape as a vampire does.

 Fig tugged on my arm.
 Panicked, he loudly whispered, “NO WAY ARE WE GOING THERE NO WAY NO WAY.
 WE NEED TO GET THESE GUYS TO THE HOSPITAL.
 WE GOTTA GO-”